 This doesn’t only apply with springs.
 A similar sort of springy overshooting and pulling back underlies most of the vibration that goes on in our highly vibratory universe.
 Speaking only of musical contexts, both Hooke’s Law and the springy mechanics of vibration just described apply with pretty good accuracy to vibrating strings, drum membranes, marimba bars, kalimba tines, and to the springy way that a column of air behaves within the pipe of a flute or clarinet or saxophone.

 In the description above, a key word was proportional.
-This word indicates that the strength of the displacing force, and correspondingly, the restoring force, increase in a predictable and linear manner as the displacement increases: a doubling of the force corresponds to a doubling of the displacement, and vice versa.
+This word indicates that the strength of the displacing force, and correspondingly, the restoring force, increase in a predictable manner as the displacement increases: a doubling of the force corresponds to a doubling of the displacement, and vice versa.
 This leads to a wonderful consequence of Hooke’s Law, and to see this consequence in action musically we will switch our example now from springs to musical strings.
 Much like springs, if a stretched string is displaced to one side and released, it will start vibrating in a series of overshoots and returns as just described.
 And here’s the above-mentioned consequence of Hooke’s Law: No matter how much you initially displace the string (within reason), and no matter how large its resulting vibration is when you release it, it takes the same amount of time to complete one back-and-forth cycle.
 Perhaps you can picture this: If you pluck the string hard – which is to say, you give it a large initial displacement and then release – then it travels further with each back-and-forth excursion than it would with a softer pluck/smaller initial displacement.
 But because the restoring force for the larger displacement is proportionally greater, the string also travels faster.
 As a result it completes each round trip in the same amount of time as it would with a softer pluck.
 To repeat: harder pluck = greater travel distance and higher speed; softer pluck = lesser distance and lower speed; the two factors compensate for one another and the round trip time is the same.
-A noteworthy feature of this is that as the vibration dies away and each round trip becomes smaller, the restoring force decreases proportionally; the speed correspondingly decreases, and the round-trip time continues the same.
+A noteworthy feature of this is that even as the vibration dies away and each round trip distances become smaller, the round-trip time continues the same.
 Let me bring in a couple of key words here: the frequency of the vibration is the number of round trips (vibratory cycles) per second; that frequency is a function of the round-trip time.
-Amplitude is the “size” of the vibration – how large the displacement is and how far from its rest position the string travels with each excursion, corresponding to distance travelled.
+Amplitude is the “size” of the vibration – how large the displacement is and how far from its rest position the string travels with each excursion, corresponding to distance traveled.
 Using these terms we can restate the thesis by saying that the frequency of the vibrating string remains constant, even as the amplitude diminishes.
 Frequency, as you probably know, corresponds to musical pitch.
 So, translated into musical terms, we can say that the vibrating string that started out producing any given note will continue to produce the same note as it sustains and slowly dies away.

 That’s not news: obviously, when you pluck a guitar string, it produces one pitch and stays with it as it dies away.
 But think about this for a moment.
 For people who are interested in music, this seemingly obscure fact about the way the physical world behaves is huge.
 If displacement and force didn’t happen to be proportional in most cases, as Hooke’s Law posits, we would live in a seriously weird musical universe.
 If the relationship were slightly different in one way, then whenever you plucked a musical string, its pitch would gradually rise as its amplitude diminished and the tone died away.
 If out of balance the other way, the pitch of each plucked note would drop.
 The whole concept of scales would be thrown into question, because the string tones you produced would never stay settled at a steady pitch; they would constantly be bending up or down.
 Likewise for marimba bars and kalimba tines.
 On the violin, the pitch you got from any particular fingering would depend on how loud you happened to play the note, and any time you attempted a crescendo or decrescendo the pitch would slide off on in one direction or the other.
 In wind instruments too, any change in volume would mean a change in pitch.